 This article contains affiliate links.
-If you click and buy, I make a commission.
+If you click and buy, I make a commission (at no additional cost to you).
 Thanks for helping me bless my sweetie with yummy acorn squash. ❤

 My DIL wants to grow some chocolate tomatoes in our shared garden.
 I wrote that down and now it’s added to my spring shopping list (I buy tomato plants rather than starting them from seed).